Invest online in XTBs with Bell Potter Online and access the benefits of corporate bonds for your clients.

 - XTBs (Exchange Traded Bond units) provide access to the returns of individual corporate bonds on the ASX.

-- XTBs give you the income and capital repayment of specific, individual corporate bonds (e.g. Telstra, Woolworths or BHP bonds).
+- XTBs give you the income and capital repayment of specific, individual corporate bonds (e.g. AGL, Qantas or Telstra bonds).

 - XTBs trade on ASX and their performance closely follows their individual bond performance in the wholesale market and are 100% backed by the actual bonds.